13 April Fools Pranks That Went Horribly Wrong

 Poisoned by DHMO

 For April Fools’ in 2003, a clothing store employee in Columbus, Ohio, decided to call her boss and tell him that someone was robbing the store at gunpoint.
 Before she had time to call him back and confess to the prank, her boss had called the police.
 Four patrol cars rolled up to the store.
 The employee was arrested for inducing panic.
-Avoid this kind of trouble by memorizing these 75 short jokes that are sure to get a laugh.
+Avoid this kind of trouble by sharing the best April Fools’ Day memes.

 Take us to your leader